FangSen9000/fangsen9000.github.io/README.md

 + **<font color='green'>AIGC/Large model</font>**, generating a new world is fun, it's exhilarating to see the power of AI firsthand.
 + **<font color='green'>Sign Language</font>**, it's a worthwhile direction for **AP** to add to your almost any lab, I can introduce you to this field.
 (It has <font color='green'>high entry threshold</font>, <font color='green'>small competition</font>, <font color='green'>low difficulty in receiving papers</font>, <font color='green'>annual tech hot-spots/Your past technology can be continuously applied</font>, and it is easy to get **funding** or medical funding.)

 I am open to academic collaborations and please drop me an email if you are interested in collaborating with me.
-I am looking for a Research **intern** or **assistant** position for more than 6 months.
+I am looking for **24Fall PhD** positions and **Intern** working with professors in admissions.

 ---
 ### **Selected Experience**